-The best trait about Belle Meadow Farm is that we know no matter how far we have come, there is always room for improvement.
+The best trait about Belle Meadow Farm is that we know no matter how far we have come, there is always room for improvement and growth.
 We are constantly looking for ways to evolve every aspect of our operations and take input from customers very seriously.
 It is one of the things that guides the farm: daily learning.

 The one thing that Belle Meadow emphasizes over anything else is quality of product.
 Scouring through seed catalogs, we aim to find the most unique, best tasting, healthiest growing, and well suited varieties for our southern region.
 Over our short farming career, we have grown nearly 8 different varieties of okra alone, just to see which ones exhibit the best combination of yield, flavor, tenderness, etc. This kind of commitment to finding the very best product to sell is evident in everything Belle Meadow Farm grows.
 We also have an on-site walk-in cooler in order to preserve the freshness of our harvests, until we bring it to market or deliver it to a customer.
 We believe attention to detail is what sets us apart.